 The Zionist regime is abusing the global attention on the ongoing conflict in Ukraine, as well as the silence and inaction of human rights bodies and global Powers on protecting the rights of the oppressed people of Palestine, to further its oppression.
 Indeed, double standards and the silence of some Member States and international organizations have emboldened Israel to escalate such barbaric actions that violate the basic human rights law and international humanitarian law of the Palestinians.
 These circumstances highlight the necessity of urgent and decisive action by the international community to fulfil its duty of supporting the people of Palestine against the apartheid and occupation of Zionists in the occupied territories.
 In this respect, I believe that the United Nations, as well as other relevant international organizations and human rights machinery, must place on their immediate agenda the addressing of the current situation in occupied Palestine.

-The Islamic Republic of Iran firmly believes that sustainable peace and justice in the region can only be achieved by fully ending the occupation of Palestine, by the return of all Palestinian refugees to their rightful homeland and by a determination of the future Palestinian establishment through a public and fair referendum held among the original inhabitants of Palestine, including all Muslims, Christians and Jews, and ultimately the formation of an independent and integrated government in Palestine with Holy Quds as its capital on the basis of the plan registered by the Islamic Republic of Iran with the Secretariat on 1 November 2019 as document S/2019/862.
+The Islamic Republic of Iran firmly believes that sustainable peace and justice in the region can only be achieved by fully ending the occupation of Palestine, by the return of all Palestinian refugees to their rightful homeland and by a determination of the future Palestinian system through a public and fair referendum held among the original inhabitants of Palestine, including all Muslims, Christians and Jews, and ultimately the formation of an independent and integrated government in Palestine with Holy Quds as its capital on the basis of the plan registered by the Islamic Republic of Iran with the Secretariat on 1 November 2019 as document S/2019/862.

 In light of the foregoing, I would like to ask that you condemn and denounce the atrocities and terrorist acts committed by the apartheid Israeli regime against the oppressed people of Palestine, in compliance with the human and ethical obligations of the United Nations, as well as in accordance with international and human rights principles and norms.
 Additionally, I ask that immediate and appropriate measures be taken in your authority and capacity under the Charter of the United Nations to put an end to the crimes committed by this apartheid regime and to ensure that those responsible for such heinous and brutal crimes are held accountable.